Design Document

 Include a time-table showing when each step in the expected sequence of design and construction work will be completed (general, by week), and how the tasks will be shared between the team members. (i.e. Select architecture, Design this, Design that, Buy parts, Assemble this, Assemble that, Prepare mock-up, Integrate prototype, Refine prototype, Test integrated system).

-1. Expand upon the ethical and safety issues raised in your proposal to ensure they are comprehensive.
+4. Discuss electrical and mechanical safety concerns referring to course safety guidelines page.
 Add any ethical and safety concerns that arose since your proposal.

 5. Citations: